“Do not be deceived, ‘Evil company corrupts good habits.’” —1 Corinthians 15:33

 Examples of Love

-As time went on, this troubled young man’s story reached the ears of GFA-supported pastor Amil Romir.
+As time went on, this troubled young man’s story reached the ears of Gospel for Asia (GFA)-supported pastor Amil Romir.
 He, along with some local believers, made the journey to Rikhil’s village.
 There they found the now 18–year–old.
 Pastor Romir approached the young man and spoke to him, not with reprimands or disgust as many others had, but with love and compassion.

 “It is not good to drink alcohol at a very young age,” Pastor Romir encouraged.
 “This is the time for you to study well and achieve your dreams.”